ayhan219/Full-Stack-Social-Media/README.md

 <br>

 In the future, I plan to expand this project further.
 Currently, the styling is not at its best.
 I aim to enhance the user interface to provide a more seamless and visually appealing experience.
-Additionally, I want to implement more features, such as group chats and advanced notification systems, to improve user engagement.
-Gathering user feedback will also be crucial in identifying areas for improvement and ensuring that the platform meets the needs of its users.
-Overall, my goal is to create a robust and enjoyable social media experience that fosters connection and communication among users.
+Additionally, I want to implement more features, such as group chats